partnerhero/Programming-101/Module_9/module 9.5.md

     });
 ```

-Say we wanted to convert our bobcat mullet order into a JavaScript Promise.
-It would look something like this:
+Say we wanted to convert our bobcat mullet order into a JavaScript Promise:
 ```
     const correctAddress = true;